-A variety of private, public, and 'Big Data' datasets was provided to participants via the TrafficJam website.
+A variety of private and public datasets were provided to participants via the TrafficJam website.
 They also had access to private tools donated by partnering companies.
 This included a Namara Catalogue of cleaned municipal, provincial and private data; the City of Toronto's Open Data catalogue; the province of Ontario's Open Data catalogue; IBM's Data Scientist workbench; TomTom's developer services; and Inrix's traffic information delivery system.

 The goal of TrafficJam was to combine the skills and knowledge of "engaged citizens, digital creatives and data detectives" to help improve Toronto's traffic and transportation issues through the innovative use of data and technology.
 By presenting this goal as a prize-backed challenged, the aim was to spark the development of data-driven solutions to Toronto's commuting troubles.